-Toxic people sometimes exit our lives in their own, and then suddenly reappear years later and act as if no time has passed.
+Toxic people sometimes exit our lives, and then suddenly reappear years later and act as if no time has passed.

-They pretend that none of the cruel things they did to you ever happened or that your perception of them is exaggerated.
+They pretend that none of the cruel things they did to you ever happened or that your perception of those events is exaggerated.
 They suddenly, out of the blue want to rekindle the old relationship.

-As a kindhearted and somewhat curious person, your first reaction will probably be to feel confused and then you will allow them whatever contact they are asking you for.
+Out of curiosity, your first reaction will probably be to wonder what they are up to, and then you will allow them whatever contact they are asking you for.
 It might be a lunch date or a phone call.
 They may be asking for your new address or wanting to confirm your old one.

 They will ask you how you have been doing, as if they have great concern for you and have been worried about you all this time.
 There is no apology from them for anything.